A CrowdSec remediation component (bouncer) for MikroTik RouterOS that automatically manages firewall rules and address lists via the RouterOS API.

 Choose your preferred installation method below.

-1services:2 cs-routeros-bouncer:3 image: ghcr.io/jmrplens/cs-routeros-bouncer:latest4 container_name: cs-routeros-bouncer5 restart: unless-stopped6 ports:7 - "2112:2112" # Prometheus metrics (optional)8 environment:9 CROWDSEC_URL: "http://crowdsec:8080/"10 CROWDSEC_BOUNCER_API_KEY: "your-bouncer-api-key"11 MIKROTIK_HOST: "192.168.0.1:8728"12 MIKROTIK_USER: "crowdsec"13 MIKROTIK_PASS: "your-password"14 # Or mount a config file:15 # volumes:16 # - ./config.yaml:/etc/cs-routeros-bouncer/config.yaml
+1services:2 cs-routeros-bouncer:3 image: ghcr.io/jmrplens/cs-routeros-bouncer:latest4 container_name: cs-routeros-bouncer5 restart: unless-stopped6 ports:7 - "2112:2112" # Prometheus metrics (optional)8 environment:9 CROWDSEC_URL: "http://crowdsec:8080/"10 CROWDSEC_BOUNCER_API_KEY: "your-bouncer-api-key"11 MIKROTIK_HOST: "192.168.0.1:8728"12 MIKROTIK_USER: "crowdsec"13 MIKROTIK_PASS: "your-password"14 # Optional: mount a config file; this path is loaded automatically when present.15 # volumes:16 # - ./config.yaml:/etc/cs-routeros-bouncer/config.yaml

 1docker compose up -d